lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 ### Boston

-This dataset represents the association between physical and social attributes of properties in Boston and their respective evaluations (in thousands of dollars) [3].
+This dataset represents the association between physical and social attributes of properties in Boston and their respective evaluations (in thousands of dollars) {% cite harrison197881 %}.
 In here, we use the Boston dataset to illustrate an structured ML problem.

 It comprises 506 samples and 13 features.
 For the purposes of this work, we opted to exclude column `B` from our analysis.
-The information contained in this column is originally described as *"1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town"* [3].
+The information contained in this column is originally described as *"1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town"* {% cite harrison197881 %}.

 {% include posts/collapse-btn.html id="cv2" %}
 ```python